AotY/DSTC7-End-to-End-Conversation-Modeling/data_extraction/README.md

 # Data Extraction for DSTC7: End-to-End Conversation Modeling

 Task 2 uses conversational data extracted from Reddit.
 Each conversation in this setup is _grounded_, as each conversation in this data is about a specific web page that was linked at the start of the conversation.
 This page provides code to extract the data from a Reddit [dump](http://files.pushshift.io/reddit/comments/) and from [Common Crawl](http://commoncrawl.org/).
 The former data provides the conversation, while the latter offers the grounding.
 We provide code instead of actual data, as we are unable to directly release this data.

 (Note: the older and now obsolete setup to create the "trial" data can be found [here](https://github.com/DSTC-MSR/DSTC7-End-to-End-Conversation-Modeling/tree/master/data_extraction/trial).)

 If you run into any problem creating the data, please check the [FAQ](https://github.com/DSTC-MSR-NLP/DSTC7-End-to-End-Conversation-Modeling/tree/master/data_extraction#FAQ) section below.
 Otherwise, feel free to contact us at: <dstc7-task2@microsoft.com> (if so, please email us a zip file of all the log files in the `logs` directory).

 ## Requirements

 This page assumes you are running a UNIX environment (Linux, macOS, etc.) If you are on Windows, please either use its Ubuntu subsystem (instructions [here](https://docs.microsoft.com/en-us/windows/wsl/install-win10)) or any third-party UNIX-like environment such as [Cygwin](https://www.cygwin.com/).
 Creating the data requires a fair amount of disk space to store Reddit dump files locally, i.e., 500 GB total.
 You will also need the following programs:

 * `Python 3.x`, with modules:
    * `nltk`
    * `beautifulsoup4`
-   * `chardet`
+   * `chardet` (Universal encoding detector for Python 2 and 3
 * `make`

 To install the above Python modules, you can run: